Manchester Artillery: Low Countries

+Postwar

 The TA was reconstituted on 1 January 1947, when 52nd Fd Rgt was reformed as 252 (Manchester) Fd Rgt in 42nd (Lancashire) Division.

 At the same time 110th (Manchester) Fd Rgt was reformed as 310 (Manchester) Heavy Anti-Aircraft Rgt in 94 (AA) AGRA.
 However, 94 AGRA was disbanded in September 1948, when the regiment was probably taken over by Anti-Aircraft Command.
 On 1 January 1954 the regiment merged with 634 (8th Lancashire Fusiliers) HAA Rgt, which had been created from a longstanding TA infantry battalion in 1947.
 The merged regiment became 310 (8th Lancashire Fusiliers) HAA Rgt, but AA Command was abolished on 10 March 1955 and there were wholesale amalgamations among its regiments.
 310 HAA Regiment was amalgamated with 360, 465, 574 and 606 Rgts to form a new 314 HAA Rgt, with P (Manchester) Bty.

 A reduction in the TA on 1 May 1961 saw 252 (Manchester) Fd Rgt absorb RHQ, P (Manchester) and R (Stockport) Btys of 314 HAA Rgt.
 The TA was further reduced into the Territorial and Army Volunteer Reserve (TAVR) on 1967, when the regiment formed Battery HQ and D & E Trps of 209 Light Air Defence Bty (The Manchester Artillery) in 103 (Lancashire Artillery Volunteers) Light AD Rgt.
 This battery continues in today's Army Reserve, based at Belle Vue Army Reserve Centre in Manchester.